WFCD/warframe.py/README.rst

 What to expect
 --------------

 This library is in its early states.
-I am willing to spend a long time on this project to make it the best and most up-to-date Python Warframe API wrapper.
+The goal is to make it the best and most up-to-date Python Warframe API wrapper.

 Quickstart
 ----------